 printer-fan-speed (integer(0:100))

 This Job Template attribute specifies the desired fan speed in percent of maximum.
 A value of 0 turns the fans off during printing.

+printer-platform-temperature (integer(-273:MAX) | no-value)

+This Job Template attribute specifies the desired Build Platform temperature in degrees Celsius.
+The 'no-value' value is used to disable temperature control on the Build Platform.

 Job Description Attributes